ShUbHkHaNdElWaL493/Portfolio/README.md

 # Shubh Khandelwal's Interactive 3-D Portfolio
-> A scroll-linked 3-D portfolio where a rover is procedurally assembled piece-by-piece as you navigate through the resume sections.
+> A scroll-linked 3-D portfolio where a rover is procedurally assembled piece-by-piece as you navigate through the portfolio sections.

 ---